-Also acknowledged was support coming from political quarters.
-The crowd of about 190 applauded the efforts of Flamborough Councillor Margaret McCarthy, who has been a strong advocate of FORCE from the beginning.
-She told residents at the meeting that the City of Hamilton is refilling borehole cuts done on 11th Concession Road East earlier this year by the quarry applicant, St. Mary's CBM.
+Flint also acknowledged support from political quarters.
+The crowd of about 190 applauded the efforts of Flamborough councillor Margaret McCarthy, who has been a strong advocate of FORCE from the beginning.
+She told residents that the City of Hamilton is refilling borehole cuts made on 11th Concession Road East earlier this year by the quarry applicant, St. Mary's CBM.